elidhu/goss/README.md

 ## Usage
 ```
-For importing and exporting secrets to AWS SSM from a local file for
+goss is used to interact with the AWS SSM Parameter Store in a
-use in AWS applications

-Inspired by another cli tool 'chamber' but with AWS SSM support only.
-This is to
-facillitate syncing path based secrets from TOML files to AWS SSM.
+variety of helpful ways.

+You can interact in bulk through the 'import' sub-command to import parameters
+directly from a local file.

+You can also interact with paths individually to list, put and delete
+parameters.

 Usage:
   goss [command]

 Available Commands:
-  delete      Delete parameters from SSM
+  delete      Delete parameters
   help        Help about any command
-  import      Import a file into SSM at the given path
+  import      Import parameters from a file
-  list        List parameters in SSM by path
+  list        List parameters
-  put         Put a parameter (or a file of them) into SSM
+  put         Put a parameter

 Flags:
-      --config string   config file (default is $HOME/.goss.toml)
   -h, --help   help for goss
       --json   output as json

 Use "goss [command] --help" for more information about a command.
 ```